wu-lee/rushkoff-archive/docs/_articles/good-trip-or-bad-trip-the-art-and-heart-of-genesis-p-orridge.md

 Genesis soon saw the value this process could be to his collage art.
 He had been developing the techniques of cutting and pasting pictures and images for years--since he was a young child.
 Now, those practical techniques could serve him in his translation of cut-and-paste language to cut-and-paste imagery.
 In a sense, they were the same thing.
 Like his word poems, each of Genesis's postcards and art pieces was a sigil, appropriating images that had been generated in one context for a certain reason, and recontextualizing them in a new context, for a very different one.

-As Genesis expanded into other media, like music, he brought this

-same ethic and aesthetic of appropriation, demystification, and mag•

-ical recontextualization into play.
-The "Industrial Music" that he and

-his cohorts in Throbbing Gristle pioneered takes the mechanized

-· 'd e of the working-

-factory sounds of everyday life-the acoustic ev, enc

-• 1

-. 't a r0 rm of political art.

-class's subjugation-and recontextua 1zes I as "

-I · ·1 'n which the hidden

-His concerts and records were, themse ves, s1g1 s, 1

-powers of sound were explored and exploited.
+As Genesis expanded into other media, like music, he brought this same ethic and aesthetic of appropriation, demystification, and magical recontextualization into play.
+The "Industrial Music" that he and his cohorts in Throbbing Gristle pioneered takes the mechanized factory sounds of everyday life--the acoustic evidence of the working-class's subjugation--and recontextualizes it as a form of political art.
+His concerts and records were, themselves, sigils, in which the hidden powers of sound were explored and exploited.

 21